 “Then his lord, after that he had called him, said unto him, O thou wicked servant, I forgave thee all that debt, because thou desiredst me: Shouldest not thou also have had compassion on thy fellowservant, even as I had pity on thee?
 And his lord was wroth, and delivered him to the tormentors, till he should pay all that was due unto him.
 So likewise shall my heavenly Father do also unto you, if ye from your hearts forgive not every one his brother their trespasses.” ~ Matthew 18:32-35

-So it is clear that if we are not willing to forgive what others have done to us, that we will continue to be tormented in our own mind and heart: “…and delivered him to the tormentors…”
+So it is clear that if we are not willing to forgive what others have done to us, that we will continue to be tormented in our own mind and heart.
+Just as the scripture states above: “…and delivered him to the tormentors…”

 Forsaking the “All About Me” Life

 In my past, my life was mostly “all about me.”
 Consequently, most of my relationships have been impacted in some way as I sought what I wanted, and I placed defending myself as more important than what others needed.

 So how about now?
 Am I completely willing to live a new way?
 A way that is not all about me?